ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 		- Ophelia Reed **Done**
 			- Goal: Secure influence in Drakkenheim.
 			- 1. Manufacture or hear of an incident at the Chapel.
 Show of force at St. Ardenna’s chapel to show that the silver order is needed. something along the lines of “you may not like this, but you're out of your depth. stay out of our line, we’re doing the work here”.
-			- 2. Expand the silver order base to accommodate more people and vehicles.
+			- 2. Expand the silver order base via securing the Reed Manor, and other Camp Dawn expansion to accommodate more people and vehicles.
 A good way to do this is to secure funding from Elyria via successful missions or good words from Emberwood that she can report back.
 			- 3. Manage each part of the Silver Order.
 		- River **Done**
 			- Goal: Eliminate anyone in the way of Eldrick Runeweaver and live well.